 • diabetes.

-Diagnostics and therapeutic measures
+Diagnostics and treatment measures

 • cardiologist;